gitInfinity/android_projects/README.md

 # android_projects
-These are some of my projects from my android development jpurney
+These are some of my projects from my android development journey